 Samurai Mask Tattoo FAQ’s

-What does a samurai mask represent?
+What does a samurai mask symbolize?

 These designs have bled into tattoo culture and represent the personal characteristics personified by the samurai: strength, ferocity, and loyalty.
-Thanks to their bright colors and endless capacity for customization these designs have become popular subject matter for tattoos.
+Their bright colors and endless capacity for customization make them popular subject matter for tattoos.